arpan-mondal/File-Sharing-API-in-Rust-/README.md

 - This would send a GET request to the /files/123 endpoint, and return the response body.

 - That's it!
 With these steps, you should be able to build a basic file sharing API in Rust using the actix-web framework.
 Of course, you can customize and expand on this code to fit your specific requirements.

+# Understand the code
+- To begin, we set up a new Rust project and add the necessary dependencies actix-web and tokio.
+We then create the server using actix_web::HttpServer, defining our routes inside the closure passed to it.

+- The routes can be defined using the actix_web::web macro, which is used to handle incoming requests at specific endpoints.
+Each route is associated with a handler function that defines the logic for processing the request and generating a response.

+- In the case of a file sharing API, we would have route handlers for uploading and downloading files, as well as listing and deleting files.
+In each handler function, we would implement the logic to handle the request, such as reading or writing files to disk or a database.

+- We would also need to handle errors that may occur during request handling, such as invalid input or server errors.
+This can be done using the Result type and the actix_web::error module.

+- Finally, we can test our API using tools like curl or a web browser, sending requests to the defined endpoints and verifying the responses.

+- Overall, building a File Sharing API in Rust requires a good understanding of the language, web development, and file handling concepts.
+However, Rust's strong type system and memory safety guarantees can make it an ideal choice for building high-performance and reliable APIs.